vweevers/livereactload-chrome/readme.md

 ## usage

-Install `livereactload-chrome` and follow the [installation instructions](https://github.com/milankinen/livereactload#installation) of `livereactload`, but install the temporary branch `vweevers/livereactload#feature/custom-client` instead of `livereactload`.
-When browserifying entry files, use the custom client:
+Install `livereactload-chrome` and follow the [installation instructions](https://github.com/milankinen/livereactload#installation) of `livereactload`.
+When browserifying your entry files, specify the custom client:

 ```js
 b.plugin('livereactload', { client: 'livereactload-chrome', port: port++ }
 ```

-The clients detects in which context it's running (background, content or other) and takes appropriate action.
+The clients detects its context (background, content or other) and takes appropriate action.

 A complete example will come soon.